Open-Historical-Map-Labs/openhistoricaltiles/dateslider-mbgl/README.md

 `datelimit` -- A hard limit on the minimum and maximum dates to which the UI may be adjusted.
 If omitted, this defaults to the same as `datespan`.
 If a `datespan` is also supplied, it should fall wholly within this `datelimit`.

+`autoExpandRange` -- By default `autoExpandRange` is true, so that the + and - buttons will automagically expand the current date range to accommodate the new year.
+Set this to false, to lock the + and - buttons to the currently-selected range, so the user would need to explicitly change the range in order to +/- past it.

 `onDateSelect` -- A callback function which will be called when the date selection changes.
 The newly-selected date will be passed as a param.
 Within the callback function, `this` will refer to the timeslider control.

 `onRangeChange` -- A callback function which will be called when the date range changes.
 The newly-available range will be passed as a param.
 Within the callback function, `this` will refer to the timeslider control.